 - Comb the head or pubic area for the perpetrator’s hair

 - Document bruising or other injuries on the body

 - Bag the clothing worn during the assault

-This evidence does not establish that there was a sexual assault, only that sex occurred.
+Keep in mind that simply collecting any evidence does not establish that there was a sexual assault, only that contact with another individual occurred.

 This evidence is labelled and sent to a lab for testing.
 Evidence will be logged and stored for investigation and/or prosecution purposes.